byn9826/NotePress/README.md

 NotePress
 -
-NotePress is a WordPress Theme which aims to turn WordPress into your public notebooks.
+NotePress is a WordPress Theme which aims to turn your WordPress into a online notebook looks like Evernote for fun.
-This theme is not for a beautiful blog, just for fun.
 [Demo](http://notepress.epizy.com/)

 Stack: PHP, jQuery